 With 100 on-board drum kits and a whole host of excellent effects, it sounds great out of the box.
 Then on top of this you have the multi-pad sampling function, which is where the SPD-SX truly comes into its own.
 With an external audio source plugged in (like your phone), you can record samples directly onto each individual pad and splice them up in real time, by starting/stopping the sample-recorder with one hit.

-There are other pads with qualities this module doesn’t have, but overall the Roland SPD-SX ‘Special Edition’ is the best of the best.
-The combination of high build quality, intuitive design and excellent functionality has pipped its competitors to the post.
+There are other pads with qualities this module doesn’t have, but overall the Roland SPD-SX ‘Special Edition’ is amongst the best of the best.
+The combination of high build quality, intuitive design and excellent functionality means this is a great alternative to the Pro model.

 Read the full Roland SPD-SX Special Edition review